Have You Suffered Losses with the UBS YES Strategy? UBS Is Currently Facing Multiple Investor Fraud Claims Related to Its Yield Enhancement Strategy.

 As a result of receiving unsuitable advice, UBS YES strategy investors did not adequately understand the downside risk associated with the strategy.
 They put their trust in their advisors – as they were entitled to do – and they suffered unnecessary losses as a result.

 Talk to a Securities Fraud Lawyer About Your UBS Yes Strategy Losses

-If you have lost money investing in UBS’ YES strategy, our lawyers can seek to recover your losses in FINRA arbitration.
+If you have lost money investing in the yield enhancement strategy at UBS, our lawyers can seek to recover your losses in FINRA arbitration.
 For more information, call us at 212-742-1414 or tell us how we can reach you online today.